aimms/how-to/Articles/689/689-nice-to-meet-you-python-bridge.rst

 Remarks:

-*   line 9: Permit the Python scripts to exchange data  with all identifiers declared in the AIMMS model.
+*   line 5: Allows Python scripts to exchange data with all identifiers declared in the AIMMS model.

-*   line 10: Indicate which Python library is used for exchanging data of multi-dimensional identifiers with the AIMMS model.
+*   line 6: Indicates which Python library is used for exchanging data of multi-dimensional identifiers with the AIMMS model.
     Currently available are DICT, ARROW, PANDAS, and POLARS.
 In this example, we choose POLARS.

 Step 3.
 Write the Logic (transpose.py)
 ---------------------------------------